jimbuck/pully-svc/README.md

 ## Features:
- - Simple JSON configuration, configure all feeds or add special configurations per feed.
+ - Simple JSON configuration, with global and per-feed customization.
  - Simple command line (two commands, one argument).
  - Periodically checks channels and/or playlists for new videos.
+ - Downloads complete metadata, contains internal database of video information.

 ## Contribute